What Defines the Top 100 Accounting Firms?

 The size and expertise of a firm’s team are also important factors.
 While the largest firms employ thousands of professionals, smaller firms often operate with leaner, more specialized teams.
 Jetpack Workflow highlights the importance of a well-rounded team, even in smaller practices.
 A mix of bookkeepers and accountants with expertise in various areas, from software implementation to individual tax returns, ensures the firm can handle a diverse range of client needs.
 Ultimately, a firm’s ranking is influenced not just by the number of employees, but by the collective skills and experience they bring to the table.
 This expertise is crucial for providing comprehensive services, such as those offered by Clear Peak Accounting, which range from individual income tax returns to complex business accounting.

-Who Are the Big 4 Accounting Firms?
+Meet the Big 4 Accounting Firms

 When discussing the accounting industry, the “Big Four” frequently comes up.
 But who are they, and why are they so significant?
 This section clarifies their role and influence.

-Deloitte, PwC, EY, and KPMG: Market Leaders
+Deloitte, PwC, EY, and KPMG: A League of Their Own

 The Big Four refers to the four largest accounting firms globally: Deloitte, PwC (PricewaterhouseCoopers), EY (Ernst & Young), and KPMG.
 These firms offer a comprehensive range of services, from auditing and assurance to tax, consulting, and financial advisory.
 Their extensive global reach allows them to serve multinational corporations and large public companies worldwide.
 In fact, they hold a staggering 99.7% market share in the S&P 500, demonstrating their dominance in auditing major public companies.
 This market leadership stems from their established reputations, vast resources, and ability to attract and retain top talent.